 To proceed, it monitors specific patterns in incoming TCP traffic and then attempts to disconnect a legitimate recipient to take its place.
 If the exchange is successful, that channel will be used to receive command-and-control instructions and exfiltrate data.

-Also read: Best Network Monitoring Tools for 2022
+Also read: Best Network Monitoring Tools

 Multi-node Communications a New Tactic